mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 - Change the default variant from `standard` to `outlined`.
 Standard has been removed from the Material Design guidelines.

+  > ✅ This is handled in [variant-prop codemod](#variant-prop), read the details before running this codemod.

   ```diff
   -<FormControl value="Standard" />
   -<FormControl value="Outlined" variant="outlined" />